Employee Benefits

 WELFARE & FRINGE BENEFITS

-Our practitioners work with clients in the design, documentation, and compliance with requirements for medical, dental, cafeteria, life insurance, and flexible benefit arrangements whether they are fully-insured, self-funded or funded through a voluntary employee benefits association (VEBA).
-We advise clients on ACA compliance requirements including coverage and reporting and on the provisions of ACA that impact small employers’ provision of benefits and the means to stay compliant.
-We also advise clients on satisfying COBRA responsibilities and the proper handling and disclosure of protected health information (PHI) under HIPAA.
+Our attorneys work with clients in the design, documentation, and compliance of medical, dental, cafeteria, life insurance, and flexible benefit arrangements whether they are fully-insured or self-funded.
+We can assist in preparing plan documents, including welfare trust agreements, plan documents, summary plan descriptions, wrap plan documents, summaries of material modification, annual summaries of benefits and coverage, and other participant communication.
+We advise clients on ACA compliance requirements, including coverage, plan design and administration, claims and appeals, and reporting on the provisions of ACA that impact both small and large employers’ provision of benefits and the means to stay compliant.